javiertuya/visual-assert/README.md

 va.assertAll();
 ```

+### Aggregate differencies

+By default, each of the assertions that fail produces an html file with the differences.
+You can obtain an aggregated view of all failed assertions by using one or both of the
+following methods:

+- If a framework has been specified using `setFramework()` (java only) you can see the aggregated differences
+  from your development environment in the same sway as with the native `assertEquals()`.
+- If you specify the name of an html file as argument to `assertAll(String htmlFile)`
+  the aggregated differences can be viewed by opening this file.

 ## Customization

-The behaviour of the `VisualAssert` instance can be customized by calling a number of set* methods.
+The behaviour of the `VisualAssert` and `SoftVisualAssert` instances can be customized by calling a number of setter methods.
 These methods follow a fluent style, so as, they can be concatenated in a single statement.

 - `setReportSubdir(String reportSubdir)`: Sets the folder where generated files with the differences are stored (default is `target`).